marekjm/viuavm/README.markdown

 #### Design goals

 - **predictable execution**: it is easier to reason about code when you know exactly how it will behave
-- **predictable memory behaviour**: in Viua you do not have to guess when the memory will be released, or remember about the possibility of a gargabe collector kicking in and interrupting your program;
+- **predictable value lifetimes**: in Viua you do not have to guess when the memory will be released, when objects will be destroyed, or remember about the possibility of a gargabe collector kicking in and interrupting your program;
-  Viua manages memory without a GC in a strictly scope-based (where "scope" means "virtual stack frame") manner
+  Viua manages resources without a GC in a strictly scope-based (where "scope" means "virtual stack frame") manner
-- **massive parallelism**: Viua architecture supports spawning massive amounts of independent, VM-based lightweight processes that can run in parallel (Viua is capable of providing true parallelism given sufficient hardware resources, i.e. at least two CPU cores)
+- **massive concurrency**: Viua architecture supports spawning massive amounts of independent, VM-based lightweight processes that can run in parallel (Viua is capable of providing true parallelism given sufficient hardware resources, i.e. at least two CPU cores)
-- **concurrent I/O and FFI**: I/O operations and FFI calls cannot block the VM as they are executed on dedicated schedulers, so block only the virtual process that called them without affecting other virtual processes
+- **parallel I/O and FFI schedulers**: I/O operations and FFI calls cannot block the VM as they are executed on dedicated schedulers, so block only the virtual process that called them without affecting other virtual processes
-- **easy scatter/gather processing**: processes communicate using messages but machine supports a *join* instruction - which synchronises virtual processes execution, it blocks calling process until called process finishes and receives return value of called process (**WIP**)
+- **easy scatter/gather processing**: processes communicate using messages but machine supports a *join* instruction - which synchronises virtual processes execution, it blocks calling process until called process finishes and receives return value of called process
 - **safe inter-process communication** via message-passing (with queueing)
-- **soft-realtime capabilities**: join and receive operations with timeouts (throwing exceptions if nothing has been received) make Viua a VM suitable to host soft-realtime programs (**WIP**)
+- **soft-realtime capabilities**: join and receive operations with timeouts (throwing exceptions if nothing has been received) make Viua a VM suitable to host soft-realtime programs
 - **fast debugging**: error handling is performed with exceptions (even across virtual processes), and unserviced exceptions cause the machine to generate precise and detailed stack traces; running programs are also debuggable with GDB
 - **reliability**: programs running on Viua should be able to run until they are told to stop, not until they crash;